 brachial plexus pain syndromes.

-Damage to the highly sensitive BP tissues will affect the upper body and especially the functionality of the arms and hands.
+Compression, oxygen deprivation or damage to the highly sensitive BP tissues will affect the upper body and especially the functionality of the arms and hands.
 Typical symptoms of trauma to any or all of the BP nerve structures include upper back pain, neck pain, tingling, numbness and weakness in affected areas of the upper torso or upper extremities.

 If the vascular tissues are targeted, then the symptoms of ischemia will be apparent, including changes in the skin and possible systemic effects.